FLY SCREEN MESH

 Check the chart below to understand which fly screen mesh is the best choice for your house.
 If you want to see the complete chart with technical specifications of each mesh download it here.

 There are three different types of insects screens on the market.
-Fixed, Magnetic and Retractable.
+Fixed and Magnetic.
 Here are their characteristics:

 Fixed insect screens refer to is an insect screen that is held taught by a fixed frame.
 Your typical window screen, hinged or sliding door are all examples of fixed insect screens.